intel/he-toolkit/docker/README.md

   it is recommended to use a processor with at least Intel AVX512DQ support.
   For best performance, it is recommended to use processors supporting AVX512-IFMA52.
+- The docker build has been tested on Ubuntu 20.04 and MacOS Catalina (10.15.7).

 ### Steps
 To build and run the Intel HE Toolkit container, from `he-toolkit/docker` run